Auto Body and Collision Technician Apprentice Level 2 (E-pprentice) (ACAP 2003)

 - receive ITA Technical Training credit for Auto Body and Collision Technician Level 2

 - advance to Auto Body and Collision Technician Level 3

-CorequisitesStudents transitioning from the pre-April 2021 MVBR program (Automotive Collision Repair Technician Level 1 or Automotive Collision Repair Foundation Certificate) are subject to a gap-training module as a co-requisite for this course.
-This 14-hour module may include online self-study material and additional face-to-face instruction, and must be successfully completed during this course.
+CorequisitesStudents transitioning from the pre-April 2021 MVBR program (Automotive Collision Repair Technician Level 1 or Automotive Collision Repair Foundation Certificate) must successfully complete a 14-hour gap-training module, that may include online self-study material and additional face-to-face instruction.

 * Fees are approximate and subject to change.
 Students are required to pay any applicable fee increases.
 Fees listed are for domestic students.
 For international programs, visit VCC International.